TL;DR

 11. SurveyMonkey

-SurveyMonkey is a global leader in survey tools, used by Fortune 500 companies and smaller businesses alike.
+SurveyMonkey is a global leader in survey tools.
 It’s a powerful and intuitive tool that gets you the answers you need.
 It’s secure and easy to control, giving you the power to collect actionable data from survey respondents worldwide.

 Key features: